onurrozkaan/interrogator/README.md

 </p>

 ## Description
-<p align="left">Interrogator is a console application which is created to reach backside information (geo ip, shared dns, admin page section etc..).If you're working on Penetration Testing, this application might make your works easier.</p>
+<p align="left">Interrogator is a console application which is created to reach backside information (geo ip, information gathering, hash codes..).If you're working on Penetration Testing, this application might make your works easier.</p>

 <p align="left">You can help improving this tool aswell!
 Feel free to further develop this project within the LICENSE rules.</p>